phac-nml/genomic_address_service/docs/overview.md

 ### Dendrograms and Cophenetic Distances

-Dendrograms are trees that represent hierarchical relationships and may be generated directly from SciPy's linkage objects, which represent a hierarchical clustering of the original samples.
+Dendrograms are tree-like driagrams that represent hierarchical relationships and may be generated directly from SciPy's linkage objects, which represent a hierarchical clustering of the original samples.

 ![](images/complete-linkage-full.png)